StephenThink/superthink/content/collections/case_studies/glovers-swim-school.md

     attrs:
       values:
         type: the_problem
         intro: 'The Preston-based swim school approached us to freshen-up their brand identity.
-From logo updates to the introduction of doodle illustrations and a light-hearted, inspirational tone of voice, we offered both print and digital solutions which provided Glover’s with the branding boost they desired.
+From logo updates to the introduction of doodle illustrations and a light-hearted, inspirational tone of voice, we offered both print and digital creative to give Glover’s with the branding boost they needed.
 Cleaner, simpler, warmer and fresh. '
         image: work/brand/glovers-swim-school/Glovers-3-Brand-Large-927x522.jpg
         video_choice: Image
+        custom_header: ' '
   -
     type: set
     attrs: